lubuntu-team/manual/source/4/4.2/muon.rst

 To see what repository a package comes from on the left hand side use the :guilabel:`By Origin` filter on the left hand side. :guilabel:`Ubuntu` shows packages from the official ubuntu repositories.

 To check for updates in muon press :kbd:`Control + R` or the gear button with an arrow or :menuselection:`Edit --> Check for Updates`.
 To actually update and install these upgrades fully press the :guilabel:`Full Upgrade` button or :menuselection:`Edit --> Full Upgrade` and then press the :guilabel:`Apply Changes` button.
+After this a status bar towards the bottom will show how much total progress is on the upgrade.

 If you want to save all of your packages on a text file you can :menuselection:`File --> Save Package Download List`.